-The following is a summary of the major substantive changes in these final regulations from the regulations proposed in the NPRM (the rationale for each of these changes is discussed in the Analysis of Comments and Changes section of this preamble):
+The following is a summary of the major substantive changes in these final regulations from the regulations proposed in the NPRM prepared by the U. S. Department of Education (the rationale for each of these changes is discussed in the Analysis of Comments and Changes section of this preamble).